awong234/CT_sim/readme.md

 ### uploadOutput.R

 TEST file : demonstrates ability to upload files to remote directory.
+My opinion is that it doesn't confer much convenience compared to drag/drop to the folder.
+Maybe scheduling this to run once a night is ok, but only as a backup service.

 tidyverse's `googledrive` package only services your OWN google drive, so MUST have directory already in your account.